Keep it classy and understated with these super chic witchy fall fashion trends that don’t look like Halloween costumes.

 5. Closet color magic.

-Take advantage of the latest color trends and style your outfits using the principals of color magic.
+Take advantage of the latest color trends and style your outfits using the principles of color magic.

 Try on the recent trend of mustard yellow parading down the streets of fashion-conscious cities like New York, Paris and Milan to promote savvy business sense and exude a confident, joyful energy.